-- (i) such entity has a Qualifying Interest (as defined below) in the relevant Issuer; - (ii) the relevant Issuer has a Qualifying Interest in such entity; or - (iii) a third party has a Qualifying Interest in both the relevant Issuer and such entity.
+- (i) such entity has a Qualifying Interest (as defined below) in the relevant Issuer; - (ii) the relevant Issuer has a Qualifying Interest in such entity; or

+(iii) a third party has a Qualifying Interest in both the relevant Issuer and such entity.

-The term "Qualifying Interest" means a directly or indirectly held interest - either individually or jointly as part of a collaborating group (samenwerkende groep) - that confers a definite influence over the entity's decisions and allows the holder of such interest to determine its activities (within the meaning of case law of the European Court of Justice on the right of freedom of establishment (vrijheid van vestiging)).
+The term "Qualifying Interest" means a directly or indirectly held interest - either by an entity individually or jointly if an entity is part of a collaborating group (samenwerkende groep) - that enables such entity or such collaborating group to exercise a definite influence over another entity's decisions and allows it to determine the other entity's activities (within the meaning of case law of the European Court of Justice on the right of freedom of establishment (vrijheid van vestiging)).